Brigitte-Smith/brigitte-smith-com/content/about/biography/en.md

 ## Type of Work

-Illustrator of children books about 160 booksn
+Illustrator of children books about 160 books\
+5 films for television for children\
+free artist paintings\
-5 films for television for children free artist paintings paintings, collages, watercolour, etchings, objects
+paintings, collages, watercolour, etchings, objects

 ## Work as a teacher